-Manager, Data Manager and Clinical Trial Assistant assigned to the study worked together with the investigators to develop clinical/radiographic protocols and investigational plan.
+Manager, Data Manager, and Clinical Trial Assistant assigned to the study worked together with the investigators to develop clinical/radiographic protocols and an investigational plan.
 While drafting, RQMIS

 gathered sponsor and key stakeholder feedback on the processes and

-procedures to implemented.
-The investigational plan included the use of cloud based electronic database/study management tools and the use of independent radiographic assessment tools.
+procedures to implement.
+The investigational plan included the use of cloud-based electronic database/study management tools and the use of independent radiographic assessment tools.
 Once all parties approved the Protocol/investigational plan, RQMIS submitted the protocol to the surgeons and a central Institutional Review Board (IRB).